 Me: Tell us about the quality of the doors.

-We have been renovating and updating homes for ourselves and family for more than 20 years so we have seen our share of the good, bad, and the ugly when it comes to doors…and these knotty alder ones are our favorite because of the quality.
+We have been renovating and updating homes for ourselves and family for more than 20 years so we have seen our share of the good, bad, and the ugly when it comes to doors.
+These knotty alder ones are our favorite because of the quality.

 Me: Were the alder doors easy to install?

 Me: They were.
 My husband did the installation himself and repeatedly called out “Tell that company they did a great job with this design–makes it so easy!”
-And what he was talking about is Pacific Entries is the only company to have a Patented Goof Proof Jamb System.
+The design to which he referred is Pacific Entries’ Patented Goof Proof Jamb System.

-then you know it is not at all fun to have to turn around and return (or ship!) a door that is likely heavy and around seven feet tall and three feet wide.
+It is no fun at all to have to turn around and return (or ship!) a heavy door that is likely around seven feet tall and three feet wide!

-We feel so grateful to have found a company that decided to respond to that frustration and created a fool-proof way to get around that headache.
+We are grateful to have found a company that decided to respond to that frustration and created a fool-proof way to get around that headache.

 No More Handing “Oops!”

 Installing frame through the jamb stop channel allows for installation adjustments and no nail or screw holes to repair or putty!

 Reducing inventory means less space required, less handling needed and ultimately less damage caused.